LinuxJedi/linuxjedi.co.uk/content/pages/quotes.rst

 **-- Zen Philosophy**

 .. stop-show-quotes

+"Keep away from people who try to belittle your ambitions.
+Small people do that, but the really great make you feel that you too, can be great."
+**-- Mark Twain**

+"Your code is like your boyfriend or girlfriend.
+It's okay to talk about it on an abstract, high level.
+But you don't want to go into the specific details, and you certainly don't want to share."
+**-- Pascal Van Hentenryck**

 "It’s not that I’m so smart, it’s just that I stay with problems longer."
 **--Albert Einstein**